-The Durazzo family lived there at the end of the 17th and beginning of the 18th Century and they enlarged the building.
+The Durazzo family lived there at the end of the 17th and at the beginning of the 18th Century, they enlarged the building.
 The Savoy dynasty lived there the 19th Century.

-It is beautiful inside with very old pieces of art and how the other half lived back then.
+Inside there are very old pieces of art and it gives an insight into how the other half lived back then.
 The courtyard is unique and there are old carriages from that period.

 Porto Antico (the old port or the ancient port), was originally the old harbour and is an ancient part of Genoa.